A word or phrase that appears throughout an Arc as a Motif.

 They're often cryptic, and left unexplained until the Climax or Dénouement.
 This builds up tension and mystery, and hints that anyone using the words knows more than they're telling.
 This enigmatic variant is a typical element of a Mind Screw, and is sometimes used as a memetic way of advertising the show.

 Arc Words need not have attention drawn explicitly to them; they often rely instead on eagle-eyed/sharp eared viewers noticing for themselves.
-In the "Bad Wolf" example below, the words appeared as, among other things, a helicopter's callsign, a reference in dialogue to "The Big Bad Wolf", a graffito, and even in other languages (the [inaccurate] German Schlechter Wolf, and the Welsh Blaidd Drwg, the latter tipping off the Doctor about it).
+In the "Bad Wolf" example from Doctor Who, the words appeared as, among other things, a helicopter's callsign, a reference in dialogue to "The Big Bad Wolf", a graffito, and even in other languages (the [inaccurate] German Schlechter Wolf, and the Welsh Blaidd Drwg, the latter tipping off the Doctor about it).

 Look for these on the Internet Movie Database "memorable quotes" page for the show, with the label "repeated line".